 The “world” in the Bible is that system of values from Satan that believes something other than God will fill our needs.
 The world system is Satan’s system of values as over against God’s system of values.
 At the point of salvation, God delivered us in Christ from the world.

 Through God’s promise of living in our divine capacity, He disables our hankering for the world.

 Are you fond of the corruption that is in the world?
 Do you still have a hankering for the worst kinds of sin?
 Do the tinsel and baubles of this world still appeal to you?
 This is contrary to how the apostle Paul lived his life.
 The Lord Jesus spoiled Paul from living for the world.

-God does not want us isolated from the world but He does want us insulated from it.
+God does not want us isolated from the world, but He does want us insulated from it.
 The ship is supposed to be in the sea but not the sea in the ship.
-The Christian is supposed to be in the world but the world is not supposed to be in the Christian.
+The Christian is supposed to be in the world, but the world is not supposed to be in the Christian.
 The Bible does not sponsor the idea of religious recluses.
-God does not want us become religious hermits who live eccentric lives not connected with people about us.
+God does not want us to become religious hermits who live eccentric lives not connected with people about us.

 It is one thing not to be eccentric, and it is another thing not to be deceived by the world.
 Worldly living loses its fascination when we embrace the Lord Jesus.
 He exposes the façade of this world.
 When we fall in love with Him, the world loses its grip on us.

 Jas 4:4, “Adulterers and adulteresses!
 Do you not know that friendship with the world is enmity with God?
 Whoever therefore wants to be a friend of the world makes himself an enemy of God.”